 Perform the following tasks when you make the passive Spinnaker into the active Spinnaker:

-- Use the same version of Halyard to deploy the passive Spinnaker installation that was used to deploy the active Spinnaker.
+- Use the same version of Operator or Halyard to deploy the passive Spinnaker installation that was used to deploy the active Spinnaker.

 - AWS Aurora